 Cancer happens when cells divide without control or order.
 These cells grow together to form a tumor.
 They can invade and damage nearby tissues.
 They can also spread to other parts of the body.

-It is not clear exactly what causes these problems in the cells, but it is probably a combination of genetics and environment.
+It is not clear what causes changes in the cells.
+It is likely a combination of genes and environment.

-Pancreatic cancer is more common in men, and in people aged 40 years and older.
-Other factors that may increase your chances of pancreatic cancer:
+Pancreatic cancer is more common in men and people aged 55 years old and older.
+Other things that raise the risk are:

-- Smoking and using smokeless tobacco, such as chewing tobacco
+- Smoking and using smokeless tobacco

 - Alcohol use disorder